JogoShugh/CoderDojoPonceSprings.Events/README.md

 ## Our current series tracks

+As mentioned above we have two ongoing mentor-led tracks:

 * [Learn to Program with Minecraft Plugins](Workshops/MinecraftPlugins/README.md) -- Build creepers, flying cows, custom houses and more with Java and Minecraft's programming tools.
 * [HTML5 Game Development with JavaScript and Quintus](Workshops/HTML5GamesQuintus/README.md) -- Build games like Pacman and Super Mario Brothers that run on phones, tablets, and your computer.

-### We're recruiting mentors for new series tracks!
+## Recruiting mentors for new series tracks

-We don't require that mentors build their own materials.
+Mentors, we need your help!
+We don't require that you build their own materials.
 There is plenty of material to use already.

-We need a mentor to help students learn the following:
+We need mentors to help students pursue the following:

 * [Making Android Apps with App Inventor](http://appinventor.mit.edu/explore/) -- It's as easy as Scratch, but for Android apps!
 * [Explore Electronics with Arduino](http://exploringarduino.com/) --  The microcontroller platform that helps you learn about electrical engineering, programming, and human-computer interaction